alex1233213/MusicVisuals/README.md

 ## How to run
 There are 5 visuals which I created :
-- Star, toggled with 1.
+-Star, toggled with 1.
-- Triangles, toggled with 2.
+-Triangles, toggled with 2.
-- Spheres, toggled with 3.
+-Spheres, toggled with 3.
-- Audio Circles, toggled with 4.
+-Audio Circles, toggled with 4.
-- Cubes, toggled with 5.
+-Cubes, toggled with 5.

 In order to start playing the music, the space key is pressed.